SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 If the dependency introduces **bugs** in our test from the outside, they will be harder to detect.

-Therefore, it is a good practice to use the **Dependency Inversion Principle** in our tests.
+This is why it is a good practice to use the **Dependency Inversion Principle** in our tests.

 [/slide]